MKalisiak/virtual-camera/README.md

 ## Controls

-Note that controls apply to the camera so the observable effects are the opposite of those described here (ex. if camera rotates **clockwise** the model rotates **counter-clockwise**)
+Note that controls apply to the camera so the observable effects are the opposite of those described here (e.g. if camera rotates **clockwise** the model rotates **counter-clockwise**)

 ### Moving: